article · Honest answers: checking the claims

 Does RoleMath sell certifications or earn referrals on them?

 We sell none of the certifications, courses, or bootcamps we discuss, and our recommendations are never influenced by who pays us.
-Every figure is cited, pay is occupation-level rather than cert-specific, and we publish a dated record of what we could not verify.
+Pay is occupation-level rather than cert-specific, and we publish a dated record of what we could not verify.

 Related, with the cited detail